 Using additional processes leads to contention for shared resources

-and we investigate these using Instruction Efficiency and Instructions Per Cycle (IPC) Efficiency.
+and we investigate these using Instruction Scaling and Instructions Per Cycle (IPC) Scaling.

 We sincerely hope this methodology will be adopted by our users and others and will form part of the project's legacy.
 If you would like to know more about the POP metrics and the tools used to generate them please check out the rest of the Learning Material on our website, especially the document on POP Metrics.